questdb/questdb.io/docs/reference/sql/except-intersect.md

 ---
 title: EXCEPT and INTERSECT
 sidebar_label: EXCEPT & INTERSECT
+description: Documentation of the EXCEPT and INTERSECT SQL set operators.
 ---

 Returns distinct rows by comparing the results of two queries.